TextBox.OnKeyDown property (Access)

 The KeyDown event occurs when a user presses a key while a form or control has the focus.
 This event also occurs if you send a keystroke to a form or control by using the SendKeys action in a macro or the SendKeys statement in Visual Basic.

-If Expression Builder is chosen, the value will be "= expression ", where expression is the expression from the Expression Builder window.
+If you choose Expression Builder, the value will be =expression, where expression is the expression from the Expression Builder window.

-If Macro Builder is chosen, the value is the name of the macro.
+If you choose Macro Builder, the value is the name of the macro.

 If the On Key Down box is blank, the property value is an empty string.